SN 2021foa: the bridge between SN IIn and Ibn: Spectroscopic Evolution

 In this section, we compare and classify SN~2021foa with a group of SNe~IIn and SNe~Ibn in the pre-maximum, about 20 d post maximum and around 40 d post-maximum to see the changing trend in the evolution of the SN.

-Figure~\ref{fig:spectra_10day_bef} shows the pre-maximum spectral comparison of SN~2021foa with a group of SNe~IIn and SNe~Ibn.
+The first panel of Figure~\ref{fig:spectra_comb} shows the pre-maximum spectral comparison of SN~2021foa with a group of SNe~IIn and SNe~Ibn.
 The pre-maximum spectral profile of SN~2021foa looks very similar to all the SNe~IIn in our comparison sample.
 However, the H-lines are more prominent in the SNe~IIn compared to SN~2021foa.
 In contrast, the SNe~Ibn show little to no hydrogen in their spectra.
 In SN~2011hw, an SN~Ibn with significant residual hydrogen, both H and He lines are visible at this phase, while for SN~2021foa He {\sc i} lines are not seen.
-Most SNe~Ibn at this phase show flash features, which is absent in our observed profile.
+Most SNe~Ibn in our comparison sample at this phase show flash features, which is absent in our observed profile.
 Overall, at this phase, SN~2021foa behaves more like a SN~IIn.

-Figure~\ref{fig:spectra_20day} shows the spectral comparison at 20 d after the $V$-maximum.
+Middle panel of Figure~\ref{fig:spectra_comb} shows the spectral comparison at 20 d after the $V$-maximum.
 This phase marks the remarkable transition of SN~2021foa, showing prominent lines of H$\alpha$ and He {\sc i} simultaneously.
 We also see narrow P-Cygni of H$\alpha$ in SN~2021foa at this phase, similar to SNe~1996al and 2016jbu.
 The strength of H$\alpha$ remains lower in strength for SN~2021foa than other SNe~IIn; however, He {\sc i} shows similar strength with most SNe~Ibn in the sample.
 This separates SN~2021foa with the SNe~IIn and SNe~Ibn population, again justifying our case of SN~2021foa having strong H$\alpha$ and He {\sc i} emission simultaneously at mid epochs and at similar strengths.

-We also show the late-time spectral comparison of SN~2021foa in Figure~\ref{fig:spectra_50day}.
+We also show the late-time spectral comparison of SN~2021foa in the third panel of Figure~\ref{fig:spectra_comb}.
 The spectral evolution of SN~2021foa at this phase matches very well with SNe~2005la and 2011hw, which are SNe~Ibn with residual Hydrogen.
 SNe~Ibn at this phase shows very strong He {\sc i} lines, unlike SN~2021foa.
 Similarly, the He {\sc i} lines are more prominent than traditional long-lasting SNe~IIn.
 The H$\alpha$ and He {\sc i} line profiles of SN~2021foa also show similarities with SN~1996al at this phase, in addition to the similarities in the line-luminosity ratio, noted earlier.

 Overall, we conclude that the early time spectral evolution is similar to that of traditional SNe~IIn followed by a phase where the spectral evolution is intermediate between those of SNe~IIn and SNe~Ibn.
 During late times, the SN shows spectral evolution similar to SNe~IIn that show ejecta signatures at late phases or with SNe~Ibn having a residual Hydrogen envelope.